Pooling information in likelihood-free inference: Discussion

-The theory developed here needs to be modified in the case where $S_1\subset S_2$.
-In particular, assumptions 2 and 3 in Section 3, which assume that $S=(S_1^\top,S_2^\top)^\top$ has a strictly positive definite limiting covariance matrix under both the true data generating process and under the model, do not hold in this situation.
+The theory developed here must be modified in the case where $S_1\subset S_2$, or more generally where a joint core set of summaries appears in both $S_1$ and $S_2$.
+In particular, Assumptions 1 and 2 in Section 3, which assume that $S=(S_1^\top,S_2^\top)^\top$ has a strictly positive definite limiting covariance matrix under both the true data generating process and under the model, do not hold in this situation.
 However, perhaps a more significant difficulty is that if the dimension of $S_2$ is much higher than $S_1$, it becomes more delicate to take the different levels of Monte Carlo error in the component LFI posteriors into account in the estimation of an appropriate mixing weight.